mapaction/cod-ab-data-quality/README.md

-## Development
+# Development

 We use **[Poetry](https://python-poetry.org/)** for package management.
 Poetry is production tested dependency management tool with exact version locking and support for packaging and virtual environments.

-### Installing Poetry
+## Installing Poetry

-:book: [Install Poetry on Linux, macOS, Windows (WSL)](https://python-poetry.org/docs/#installing-with-the-official-installer) using the official installer

 ```bash
 curl -sSL https://install.python-poetry.org | python3 -